 Some of us are experts at moving sites from one web host or server to another.
-For those of us who are not in that category, it’s often a task that gets procrastinated.
+For those of us who are not in that category, it’s often a task that makes us procrastinate.

-For good reason, too.
-Once everything gets set up and is functioning correctly on our site, it’s natural to be concerned that switching over to the servers of a different hosting service could cause downtime, glitches, and other headaches.
+For a good reason, too.
+Once everything gets set up and is functioning correctly on our site, it’s natural to be concerned that switching over to a different hosting service could cause downtime, glitches, and other headaches.
 The advice on WordPress itself, furthermore, is comprehensive but complicated.

-WordPress migration, like all other aspects of the CMS (content management system), has come a long way over the years.
-Various software makes the task so easy that we will soon wonder what we were worrying about in the first place… until it takes as much as three days for your DNS servers to update with your domain registrar.
+Like all other aspects of the CMS (content management system), WordPress migration has come a long way over the years.
+Various software makes the task so easy that we will soon wonder what we were worried about in the first place… until it takes as much as three days for your DNS servers to update with your domain registrar.
 Then you will be pulling your hair out.

 Here is a set of instructions for WordPress migration divided into five basic steps, primarily using advice from the design and blogging site Hongkiat.com.
 The focus of these tactics is preparation so that you will not experience any downtime or any outwardly facing indication that the site is replanting its roots.